thegetty/cultural-heritage-mass-atrocities/content/part_1.md/05_schmidtke.md

 ---
-title: The Written Heritage of the Muslim World
+title: "The Written Heritage of the Muslim World"
 short_title:
 label: 5.
 weight: 16